thedarkwriter/courseware-lms-content/courses/the_puppet_exec_resource_type.md

 Because we started thinking about this from the desired state and included that logic in the exec, this code is idempotent.
 This means you can run it multiple times and it will only attempt to create the user once.

-The same thing could be done for deleting the user this time using the `onlyif` prameter:
+The same thing could be done for deleting the user this time using the `onlyif` parameters:
 <pre>
 exec {'webuser del bob':
   onlyif => 'webuser check bob',